Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Writing-for-user-experience.md

 Before creating content for users, it is important to research the background of the users.

+{{< callout context="note" title="Note" icon="info-circle" >}}

 For example, tutorials for new users would differ from those curated for existing product users.

+{{< /callout >}}